-- The Contractor must maintain an overall program Data Quality completeness score of 95% or higher. - The Contractor must enter HMIS data (program enrollments and services) into the system within five business days of the actual enrollment or service provided date. - Colorado Coalition for the Homeless (CCH) reserves the right to request Data Quality reports from Colorado HMIS for Subrecipient's programs on a monthly basis. - CCH reserves the right to participate in on-site HMIS audits. - CCH reserves the right to request Data Timeliness tests from Colorado HMIS at any time on Subrecipient's programs in HMIS. - CCH reserves the right to request detailed APRs (displaying client-level data) and summary APRs (displaying aggregate-level data) from Colorado HMIS at any time during the project's operating year.
-APRs are used to review and monitor the Contractor's program data quality and progress toward achieving annual project goals and outcomes per HUD and MDHI requirements.
-The Contractor's APR data will be consolidated with other Subrecipients and CCH data to fulfill HUD annual reporting requirements. - CCH reserves the right to access the Contractor's HMIS Web portal to review real-time client data to ensure the Contractor adheres to the data quality standards required by the Metro Denver Homeless Initiative Continuum of Care.
+- 1. The Contractor must enter HMIS data (program enrollments and services) into the system within seven (7) calendar days of the actual enrollment or service provided date. - 2.
+MDHI reserves the right to request Data Quality reports from Colorado HMIS for Contractor's programs on a monthly basis. - 3.
+MDHI reserves the right to participate in on-site HMIS audits. - 4.
+MDHI reserves the right to request Data Timeliness tests from Colorado HMIS at any time on Contractor's programs in HMIS. - 5.
+MDHI reserves the right to detailed APRs (displaying client-level data) and summary APRs (displaying aggregate-level data) from Colorado HMIS at any time during the project's operating year.
+APRs are used to review and monitor the Contractor's program data quality and progress toward achieving annual project goals and outcomes for HUD and MDHI requirements.
+The Contractor's APR data will be consolidated with other Contractor's and MDHI data to fulfill HUD annual reporting requirements.